OpenRailAssociation/osrd-website/content/docs/reference/design-docs/stdcm/pathfinding_module/conflict_detection/index.en.md

 To handle it, the conflict detection module returns an error when more lookahead is required.
-When it happens we extend it by cloning the infra explorer objets.
+When it happens we extend it by cloning the infra explorer objects.